 Located in northern San Diego County in California, Carlsbad is an explosion of color in the spring.
 The Flower Fields at Carlsbad Ranch is the city’s main attraction, with 50 acres of brightly colored Giant Tecolote Ranunculus flowers in full bloom, along with many others.

 The ranch is open from March 1 to May 9 and hosts activities such as tractor wagon tours, the artist gardens, and an orchid greenhouse.
-Truly a springtime paradise!
+For lovers of delicious food and trying new things, whole food tours with wine tasting are offered here – truly a springtime paradise!

 9. Central Florida Natural Springs

 Central Florida is full of gorgeous springs, which are ideal to visit in the spring months.
 This time of year is warm enough to be able to fully enjoy the springs, but isn’t humid like it is in the summer.
-Ginnie Springs is particularly popular because of its stunning turquoise waters, kayaking and paddleboarding opportunities.
+Ginnie Springs is particularly popular because of its stunning turquoise waters, kayaking and paddleboarding opportunities, and airboat tours.

 About 90 minutes north of Tampa, you can find the Crystal River area, which is the only place in the USA where you can legally swim with manatees, which inhabit the bay from winter to early summer.